 Welcome to intern life!

-If this is your first time at a new company I am sure you are excited this summer.
-But heads up, almost no one knows how to host an intern exactly right.
+If this is your first time at a new company, I am sure you are excited this summer.
+But heads up, almost no one knows how to host an intern precisely right.
 You may be at a big company like Google, Facebook or some other flashy brand.
 And you may be taking comfort in the fact that they have hosted thousands of interns before and they know what they are doing.
-But that is definitely NOT the case.
+But that is NOT the case.

 IF your company has an established intern program, that program might serve you well as far as orientation and intern events.
 But the big news is there is nothing you can count on in your experience so prepare yourself, be proactive and ready for anything!